-The greenconnect wire flux Kristall 600 is a halogen-free variant of the well-proven Kristall series from Stannol.
-In addition to the clear residues and good activity, the spitting tendency at higher soldering temperatures has been further reduced with this flux.
+The greenconnect wire flux Kristall 600 is a halide-free variant of the well-proven Kristall series from Stannol.
+In addition to the transparent residues and good activity, the spitting tendency at higher soldering temperatures has been further reduced with this flux.

-The wire flux HF32 excellently combines good activity with great flow properties and low residues on the PCB.
+The wire flux HF32 excellently combines good activity with great flow properties.
 The HF32 can be used well for hand and machine soldering.

 Organic fluxes for solder wires

 In addition to solder wires for electronics, Stannol also offers solder wires with special fluxes that have been developed especially for surfaces that are difficult to solder.
-These include either wires with water-washable residues or fluxes such as Alu 1, which ensures reliable wetting on aluminium.
+These include for example solder wires with water-washable residues.

 The wire flux S321 is particularly suitable for soldering metal and sheet metal.
 Tin-plated surfaces can be processed with it just as well as brass or iron.